What Are Learning Management Systems, and How do you Choose One?

 Onboarding is even more important for remote companies, where employees don’t have the chance to learn from each other in person.
 A strong remote onboarding process makes up for that knowledge gap and makes sure employees are prepared for both their jobs and their lives at the company.

-• Compliance training: An LMS is perfect for running compliance training to mitigate company liability and risk because there is a clear record that the employee completed the training.
-Courses on workplace safety, harassment training, and diversity training all reduce risk and encourage a happier, safer work environment.
+• Compliance training: An LMS is perfect for running compliance training to mitigate company liability and risk.
+You get a clear record of each employee who completed the training and their progress towards certifications (where necessary).

 • Customer training: You don’t have to limit your course offerings to people inside your organization.
 Some companies use their LMS to educate potential clients, onboard new customers, or teach existing customers about new features.
-Creating a standardized online course is more cost-effective than arranging in-person training for each and every customer.

 Types of learning management software